-Molyneux’s question, also known as Molyneux’s problem, concerns the possibility that a person born blind might immediately identify a shape previously familiar to them only by touch if they were given sight.
+Molyneux’s question, also known as Molyneux’s problem, concerns the possibility that a person born blind might immediately identify a shape previously familiar to them only by touch if they were made to see.
 Through personal correspondence, William Molyneux initially presented this query to John Locke in 1688.
-Locke then interposed the question within the Second Edition of his An Essay Concerning Human Understanding
+Locke then interposed the question within the Second edition of his An Essay Concerning Human Understanding:

-The question has since undergone various stages of development, both as a mental exercise and as an experimental paradigm, garnering a variety of both affirmative and negative replies in the next three centuries of debate and deliberation.
-A renewed interest has been sparked by very recent empirical work by (Held et. al., 2011) on subjects recently healed of cataracts who failed to identify the shapes at first sight, but were soon re-tested with successful results.
+The question has since undergone various stages of development, both as a mental exercise and as an experimental paradigm, garnering a variety of both affirmative and negative replies during three centuries of debate and deliberation.
+A renewed interest has been sparked by very recent empirical work on subjects recently healed of cataracts who failed to identify the shapes at first sight, but were soon re-tested with successful results.

 Should we answer Molyneux’s question with a “no,” as was the common response of the 18th century, or “yes,” as some philosophers today claim?
 How should the success of these answers be decided?
 Is the question theoretical or empirical?
 Can the question be sufficiently answered by science?
 What is its philosophical importance?

 - A Complex of Questions